deNBI/bibigrid_clum/readme.md

 ```

 - Make `helloworld.sh` executable using [chmod](https://linux.die.net/man/1/chmod): `chmod u+x helloworld.sh`
 - Submit this script as an array job 50 times : `sbatch --array=1-50 --job-name=helloworld helloworld.sh`.
 The job `helloworld` runs now.
-It will take a while to finish, but we will now inspect some information while it runs.
+It will take a while to finish, but you can already inspect some information while it runs.
 - The master will now power up worker nodes (as described by you in `bibigrid.yml`) to assist him with this job.
 Execute `sinfo` after a few seconds to see the current node status.
 - View information about all scheduled jobs by executing `squeue`.
 You will see your job `helloworld` there.
 - You can see `helloworld`'s output using [cat](https://linux.die.net/man/1/cat) `cat slurm-*.out`.